fossil-lib/fscl-xtest-c/readme.md

 # Trilobite XTest libraries - C

-Trilobite XUnit Test Framework is a powerful and versatile testing framework designed for C and C++ developers.
-It offers a comprehensive suite of testing tools and features to ensure the quality and reliability of your codebase.
-Whether you’re developing embedded, desktop apps, or mobile apps, Trilobite Xunit has you covered.
-Refer to the documentation and examples to quickly get started with Trilobite and begin testing your C and C++ projects effectively.
+Trilobite XTest is a user-friendly and efficient C test framework designed to facilitate seamless unit testing and benchmarking in software development.
+Below are key commands and features that make XTest an essential tool for testing C code.
+Trilobite XTest empowers developers with a range of commands and options to customize their testing experience, streamline workflows, and ensure the reliability of C code through effective testing practices.
+Explore the power of XTest for robust and maintainable C software development.

 ## Who is This For?